fioncat/dotfiles/README.md

 6. Install graphic driver, see: [GPU](guides/GPU.md)
 7. Reboot your system to enter Hyprland
 8. Run proxy script and config it (if you are in GWF): `~/dotfiles/scripts/proxy.sh`
-9. Run dev script to init your development environment: `~/dotfiles/scripts/dev.sh`
+9. Run setup script: `~/dotfiles/scripts/setup.sh`
 10. Run secrets script to setup your secrets file: `~/dotfiles/scripts/secrets.sh`

 MacOS: